-Brady joined Hull City on loan for the 2011-12 season and played regularly in the first team.
-His array of dazzling skills were certainly on show, too often immediately prior to him making a silly blunder or coughing up possession.
-Brady was again loaned to City in November 2012, a move that was made permanent in January 2013.
-He returned a changed player, more mature in outlook, improved defensive capabilities and a better team player.
-His form contributed greatly to City’s promotion in May 2013.
-Brady started the 2013-14 season like a train, scoring the winner in City’s opening fixture against Norwich and contributing more important goals before a serious groin injury ended his season prematurely.
-He returned in 2014 and scored important European goals, but his influence had waned and he left the newly relegated Tigers in July 2015.
+Brady joined Hull City on loan for the 2011-12 season and played regularly in the first team, mixing his array of dazzling skills with regular blunders that led to coughing up possession.
+Brady was again loaned to City in November 2012, a move that was made permanent in January 2013 – he returned a changed player, more mature in outlook, improved defensive capabilities and a better team player.
+His form contributed greatly to City’s promotion in May 2013 and he started the 2013-14 season like a train, scoring the winner in City’s opening fixture against Norwich City and contributing more important goals before a serious groin injury ended his season prematurely.
+He returned in the 2014-15 season and scored important European goals, but his influence had waned and he left the newly relegated Tigers in July 2015.

 Dublin-born Brady signed for Manchester United in 2008 at the age of 16, quickly establishing himself at under-18 and reserve team levels.
-He made his solitary first team appearance for the Red Devils in the League Cup in 2012, between his two loan spells at Hull City.
+He made his solitary first team appearance for the Red Devils in the League Cup against Newcastle United in September 2012, between his two loan spells at Hull City.

 Date/Place of Birth: 14 January 1992, Dublin